eregis/eregis.github.io/blog/_posts/2024-07-25-differential-equations-signal-processing.md

 title: "Differential Equations and Linear Filters"
 date: 2024-07-25
 mathjax: true
+keywords: biophysics, differential equations, linear filters, chemotaxis, standard model of chemotaxis, signal processing, linearization, non-linear filters, Volterra series
+description: Explore the two primary mathematical tools in biophysics--differential equations and linear filters.
+Learn about their applications in modeling bacterial chemotaxis, the relationship between these approaches, and the potential for non-linear filter theory in biophysical modeling.
 ---

 Compared to other areas of physics, biophysics is light on the mathematical pyrotechnics.
 In my research, I basically only use two types of mathematical tools: differential equations and linear filters.